Building a PVC Truck Bed Rack for e-Bikes

 PVC Pipe Bike Rack for Truck Bed, with eBike in place

-"It works great!
-It doesn't weigh that much and has just enough flex to accept the front tires firmly until I strap the bikes down.
-I never imagined it would work so well or look so good.
-So let's see what you can make with FORMUFIT!"
+“It works great!
+It doesn’t weigh much and has just enough flex to hold the tires snugly once strapped down.
+I never thought it would work this well or look this good.
+Let’s see what you can make with FORMUFIT!”

 Finished image of Matt's Maverick PVC Bike Rack project